-The Commissioner encourages anyone who has been subjected to, has witnessed, or has knowledge of discrimination, sexual harassment or workplace bullying by someone in the legal profession to notify us.
+The Commissioner encourages anyone who has been subjected to, has witnessed, or has knowledge of inappropriate personal conduct by someone in the legal profession to notify us.

 If you are in danger or want to report a crime, you should contact SAPOL on 000.